gridscale/terraform-provider-gridscale/website/docs/d/storage.html.md

 page_title: "gridscale: storage"
 sidebar_current: "docs-gridscale-datasource-storage"
 description: |-
-  Gets the id of a storage.
+  Gets data of a storage.
 ---

 # gridscale_storage

-Get the id of a storage resource.
+Get data of a storage resource.
 This can be used to link storages to a server.

 ## Example Usage